 Some diets promise perfect results, but the truth is that nutrition plans work differently for different people.
 What if you could solve your health issues by following a specific diet?
 In particular, a plan that would be tailored for your genetic profile?
 Something like this may sound too good to be true, but this kind of approach to nutrition may soon become a reality.

 Nutrigenomics describes the relationship between genes and nutrition.

 It is one of the hottest areas of research worldwide.
 The goal of the scientific community is to find a way to match our nutritional intakes with our genetic background to achieve the best possible health.

 To understand the potential of this method, let’s take a walk in the future, and possibly, in the near future.
 Let’s imagine that a few decades from now, the state of your health forces you to reconsider your diet and form more good eating habits.

-You visit a clinical dietitian specializing in nutrigenomcs, i.e. a science which studies the relationship between nutrition and genes.
+You visit a clinical dietitian specializing in nutrigenomics, i.e. a science which studies the relationship between nutrition and genes.
 He receives and examines your genetic card, which contains all the information about your genetic material.

-Thus, you get a personalized diet plan based on your specific genetic requirements, which balances perfectly your needs for the macro- and micronutrients and is able to significantly improve the health problems you are experiencing.
+Thus, you get a personalized diet plan based on your specific genetic requirements, which perfectly satisfies your needs for the macro- and micronutrients and is able to give you substantial relief for the health problems you are experiencing.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.